Chris Jansing: Career

 On June 1, 2017, Jansing was named senior national correspondent for MSNBC.
 As part of the role, Jansing would continue to anchor the network's breaking news coverage alongside Brian Williams, as well as provide coverage from the White House and Capitol Hill.

 On May 6, 2022, it was announced that with the move of MTP Daily to NBC News NOW, Jansing would take over the slot with her own hour of MSNBC Reports.
-Her show will expand to two hours on February 13, 2023.
+Her show expanded to two hours on February 13, 2023.
+Her show was moved from 1 p.m. to Noon, following the departure of Andrea Mitchell's program, and ahead of MSNBC's spin-off from NBCUniversal.